British Rail Class 08: BR Class 13

 Six Class 08 units were adapted for a specialist role at Tinsley Marshalling Yard, where there was a requirement for more powerful shunters.
 These locomotives were permanently coupled together in pairs as a 'master and slave' (the slave unit with its cab removed) and reclassified as Class 13.
 All were withdrawn by 1985.

+Class 08e

+The Class 08e is a conversion of the Class 08 to battery power by company Positive Traction.
+The first in regular service was sold to Heidelberg Materials for their Whatley quarry.